Serving in Española, New Mexico

-During your program, you will stay in the Española Rodeway Inn.
-All rooms have private bathrooms, television, air conditioning, a mini-fridge and free WIFI.
+Team lodging is at the Ohkay Hotel and Casino, a comfortable hotel in San Juan Indian Reservation.
 Single occupancy rooms are available for an additional fee.
 Three meals a day are included in your service program contribution.
 Breakfast is served each morning at the hotel.
 Lunch is in the school cafeteria.
 Dinner is provided at local restaurants.

 All airport transfers and transportation in the host community are included in your service program contribution, assuming you arrive and depart within the specified itinerary.
 A Global Volunteers team leader will greet you at the Santa Fe airport and transport you to the Rodeway Inn in a van or bus.
 Española is about 30 minutes’ drive north of Santa Fe.
 Note: transportation for free-time activities is not included in your service program contribution.
 There is very limited public transportation in Española, so if you wish to explore the area outside of the host community, we recommend you drive or rent a car during your service program.